alexn1/qforms/README.md

 # QForms

-A fullstack framework/platform based on Express and React for building Web UI for databases.
+Fullstack platform based on Express and React for building Web UI for databases

 Supports MySql, Postgres, MongoDB.